Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Diffusion and Volume maximization-based Image Clustering

 D-VIC uses the following function to incorporate diffusion geometry into its procedure for selecting cluster modes:

 Thus, a pixel will have a large $d_t$-value if it is far in diffusion distance at time $t$ from its $D_t$-nearest neighbor of higher density and pixel purity.
-D-VIC assigns modal labels to the $K$ points maximizing of $\mathcal{D}_t(x) = d_t(x) \zeta(x)$, which are high-density, high-purity pixels far in diffusion distance at time $t$ from other high-density, high-purity pixels.
+D-VIC assigns modal labels to the $K$ points maximizing $\mathcal{D}_t(x) = d_t(x) \zeta(x)$, which are high-density, high-purity pixels far in diffusion distance at time $t$ from other high-density, high-purity pixels.

 After labeling cluster modes, D-VIC labels non-modal points according to their $D_t$-nearest neighbor of higher $\zeta(x)$-value that is already labeled.
-Importantly, though this non-modal labeling scheme is similar to the one used in LUND, D-VIC downweights low-purity pixels through $\zeta(x)$ in its non-modal labeling.
+Importantly, D-VIC downweights low-purity pixels through $\zeta(x)$ in its non-modal labeling.
 Thus, pixel purity is incorporated in all stages of the D-VIC algorithm through $\zeta(x)$.
-D-VIC is provided in Algorithm \ref{alg: D-VIC}, and a schematic is provided in Figure \ref{fig:schematic}.
+D-VIC is provided in Algorithm \ref{alg: D-VIC}, and a schematic is provided in Fig. \ref{fig:schematic}.